 Your vehicle uses either a key start ignition system or keyless ignition system.
-The key start ignition system consists of a either a bladed key with an immobilizer chip in it, or a Key Fob with Remote Keyless Entry (RKE) transmitter and an Ignition Node Module (IGNM).
-The keyless ignition system consists of a Key Fob with Remote Keyless Entry (RKE) transmitter and a Keyless Push Button Ignition.
+The key start ignition system consists of a either a bladed key with an immobilizer chip in it, or a Key Fob with Remote Keyless Entry (RKE) Key Fob and an Ignition Node Module (IGNM).
+The keyless ignition system consists of a RKE Key Fob and a Keyless Push Button Ignition.